-NKLA is an initiative of Best Friends Animal Society, bringing together passionate individuals, city shelters and an entire coalition of animal welfare organizations to end the killing of healthy and treatable pets in city shelters in Los Angeles, California, by the year 2017.
-Last year, more than 13,000 healthy or treatable animals were killed in Los Angeles city shelters.
-But together, we can bring that number to zero.
+NKLA (No-Kill Los Angeles) is an initiative led by Best Friends Animal Society that brings together passionate individuals, city shelters and an entire coalition of animal welfare organizations to end the killing of dogs and cats in shelters throughout Los Angeles.
+Now, Los Angeles, the nation’s second largest city, is just inches away from achieving no-kill.

 Since NKLA launched, the City of Los Angeles’ total save rate increased from 57.7% in 2011 to 85.96% in 2017.